SumOfBesties/besties-layout/README.md

-# nsg2-layouts
+# besties-layout

-Broadcast graphics for speedrun marathon events from the [Norway Speedrunner Gathering](https://nsgmarathon.com/), informally known as "Norskontrol" or "inkontrol".
+Broadcast graphics for speedrun marathon events from Sum of Besties based on nsg-layout

 ## Preamble